ihateblueb/snowdrop/CONTRIBUTING.md

 are for Snowdrop use only.
 Sometimes confusing because we use similar language everywhere to reference app accounts and server accounts, but if it involves logout and other app account state things, assume internal account IDs are being used and not remote ones.

+# Pull Requests & Merging

+## Merging Pull Requests
+We prefer rebase and merge for merging pull requests.
+If your PR contains a bunch of small commits that can be combined into one, then we prefer you squash and merge.

 ## Merging Weblate Changes
 Only to be done before a release.